-Putin Asked Face-To-Face Why His Political Rivals ‘End Up Dead’, Here Is His Response
+Putin Asked Face To Face Why His Political Rivals ‘End Up Dead,’ Here Is His Response

 Putin also denied that he acquired compromising material on President Trump following his 2013 visit to Moscow for the Miss Universe pageant.

-The Russian President argues that Trump was one of many wealthy Americans that visited Russia and he couldn’t have known that the then-businessman and reality TV star would one day run for president.
+The Russian president argues that Trump was one of many wealthy Americans that visited Russia and he couldn’t have known that the then-businessman and reality TV star would one day run for president.

 “He was in the construction business.
 He organized the beauty pageants.
 But no, it would never occur to anyone that he would think of running for president.”